USRSE/usrse.github.io/_posts/newsletters/2024-06-24-newsletter.md

 * What types of institutional support and infrastructure are needed to support RSEs and scholars in the humanities and social sciences vs. other domains?
 * How might the DH RSE experience benefit and inform RSE roles in other domains?

-For more details and to indicate your interest to be a panelist, please complete this [nomination form](https://) by July 15, 2024.
+For more details and to indicate your interest in being a panelist, please complete this [nomination form](https://docs.google.com/forms/d/e/1FAIpQLScUPTT8f8VYK4P3nSVAvzKIX6zx6SQ1sjWXzHqAScNjIUlo_g/viewform) by July 15, 2024.

 ### 💥**Get Your Magical US-RSE Unicorn - Edition 2024!**